 A vibrant Tunisian pasta flavored with harissa and carom seeds.
 This is a complete meal packed with proteins from chickpeas, and veggies like spinach and mushrooms.
 The sparkling flavors will dance on your tongue for a long time.
-Here’s something fresh, spicy, clean and SIMPLE to keep you feeling fit while you go about the business of enjoying another shiny new year: my Pasta with Tunisian Spices.

 This is an easy pasta for a weeknight, and it would be pretty great with couscous, but I had some pastina– really tiny, star-shaped pasta and I thought I’d use it up.

 What I really love about this pasta sauce is that it is packed with vibrant, bold flavors: there’s coriander here and cumin and carom seeds (ajwain), and there’s the fiery burst of garlic and chilies from the Harissa (I almost always have this paste on hand because it’s such a great flavor booster for curries and stews).

 For some extra bite in the pasta and texture, I added some mushrooms.
 For more nutrition, I added chopped greens.
 And for protein, I added some rotund, creamy chickpeas.
 It was, hmm, pretty perfect.